Helen Hamlyn

-Lady Helen Hamlyn, CBE (née Jones; born 28 March 1934) is an English designer and philanthropist who heads the Helen Hamlyn Trust.
+Helen Hamlyn, Baroness Hamlyn (née Jones; born 28 March 1934) is an English designer and philanthropist who heads the Helen Hamlyn Trust.

 Life and career

 Helen Roice Jones was born in London in 1934.
 Her father, E. William Jones, an engineer, died during World War II.
 She and her sister, Margaret O'Rorke, a light maker in fine porcelain, attended the progressive co-educational St Christopher School in Letchworth.
 Hamlyn then went on to the Royal College of Art where she graduated as a fashion designer.
 After graduation, she became a designer at Cresta Silks where she remained for 15 years.
 Her marriage to architect Patrick Guest in 1957 ended in divorce.
 In 1970 she married Paul Hamlyn, Baron Hamlyn, a publisher and philanthropist.

 Together, Paul and Helen bought in the 1980s the 13th century Chateau de Bagnols in Beaujolais.
 After four years of restoration, it opened in 1992 as "one of the world's most famous and exclusive hotels."
 In recognition of her work she was named a Chevalier de l'Ordre des Artes et Lettres by the French government.